Congresswoman Mace: ‘This was not a protest, this was anarchy’

-WASHINGTON, DC (WSAV) – Congresswoman Nancy Mace called her children to say she was ok as she was evacuated and then locked down inside a Congressional office building during the insurrection Wednesday.
+WASHINGTON (WSAV) – Congresswoman Nancy Mace called her children to say she was OK as she was evacuated and then locked down inside a congressional office building during the insurrection Wednesday.

-“I can’t believe I had to talk to my kids who were calling and texting every hour worried about their mom and what was going to happen,” said Mace.

-All this in just her third day as South Carolina’s First District Congresswoman.
+“I can’t believe I had to talk to my kids who were calling and texting every hour worried about their mom and what was going to happen,” said Mace, in just her third day representing South Carolina’s first congressional district.

-Mace says she woke up in tears this morning after finally seeing the video and pictures of the insurrection that happened at the U.S. capitol.
+Mace says she woke up in tears Thursday morning after seeing the video and pictures of the insurrection that happened at the U.S. Capitol.

 “I am more heartbroken today than yesterday.
 Angrier today than yesterday,” said Mace.
 “All you could hear for hours on end were these sirens of Capitol Police and National Guard and other law enforcement units that were coming to protect the people on the Capitol and ensure no more lives were lost.”

-Anarchy Mace says was started by supporters of President Trump.
-People who call themselves conservatives, members of her own party who filled the airwaves with violent rhetoric, people who make Mace angry.
+Anarchy, Mace says, was started by supporters of President Donald Trump.
+People who call themselves conservatives, members of her own party who filled the airwaves with violent rhetoric.

+“But I also have anger towards folks on the fringes of the far-right who have been using rhetoric for the last eight weeks now,” she continued.
+“Every day getting worse and worse, that enabled this kind of thing to happen.”

 “These people were led to believe that Congress can singlehandedly change the results of the election.
-These people have been led to believe that the Vice President can singlehandedly can overturn the Presidential Election.
-That’s just not the case, it is just not true.”
+These people have been led to believe that the vice president can singlehandedly can overturn the presidential election.
+That’s just not the case, it is just not true,” Mace said.

-This longtime Trump supporter.
-A woman who worked for his election as far back as 2015.
-Who went coast to coast to help get him the Presidency, now admits he destroyed the legacy she helped him build.
+The longtime Trump supporter who worked for his election as far back as 2015, and went coast to coast to help get him the presidency, now admits he destroyed the legacy she helped him build.

-But when asked about Impeachment and the 25th Amendment and whether Vice President Pence should invoke it to call for a vote to take him out of office, Mace was non-committal.
+But when asked about impeachment and the 25th Amendment and whether Vice President Mike Pence should invoke it to call for a vote to take him out of office, Mace was non-committal.

 “I have not read entirely the 25th Amendment,” said Mace.
 “But I believe it is more about someone who is incapacitated or has a health issue or illness.
 It would be setting a dangerous precedent.”